buildspace/buildspace-projects/Solana_NFTs/en/Section_1/Lesson_1_Hook_Up_Phantom_Wallet.md

 And that's it!

 *At this point you should still only be seeing the "Phantom wallet found!"* log statement in your console!
+Don't worry if you're seeing the "User Rejected Request" error in the console.

 Why is that?
 Well, the `connect` method will only run **if** the user has already authorized a connection between their wallet and the web app. **Which they've never done so far.** Let's do that next :).